ttpss930141011/yuwen-yorozuya-linebot/README.md

 LangChain-LineBot serves as a dynamic chat agent chain with an array of essential features including:

+### OpenAI Function Calling

+In addition to its core features, this project implements OpenAI Function Calling.
+This means that developers can encapsulate desired services as functions and incorporate them into the chatbot through the LangChain agent.
+We can implement this in `src\infrastructure\tools\`.

+### Language Model

+The project leverages the LangChain framework, a powerful tool designed to simplify the integration of language models into applications.
+Specifically, LangChain is used in this project to seamlessly connect with the OpenAI Language Model (LLM), allowing developers to focus on application development without getting bogged down in the complexities of language processing.

 ### Chat Memory
 The ability to remember and recall previous conversations, providing a personalized user experience.
 Default is PostgreSQL.
 You can use your memory repositorios by implementing the <b>BaseChatMemory</b> interface.

-### Language Model

-The project leverages the LangChain framework, a powerful tool designed to simplify the integration of language models into applications.
-Specifically, LangChain is used in this project to seamlessly connect with the OpenAI Language Model (LLM), allowing developers to focus on application development without getting bogged down in the complexities of language processing.

 ### System Messages